ebellocchia/telegram_payment_bot/README.md

 ## Payment File

 The payment file can be either a *xls*/*xlsx* file (*xlrd* library is used) or a Google Sheet.\
-In case a Google Sheet is used:
+In case a Google Sheet is used and the OAuth2 flow is chosen:
 1. Create a project on [Google Cloud Console](https://console.cloud.google.com)
 2. Go to *APIs & Services*, then *Credentials* and select *Configure Consent Screen*
 3. Create a new app and publish it, it doesn't need to be verified (but you can verify it, of course)